 Educational allocations can be renewed in some circumstances, such as the same course being repeated over several semesters or years.
 In general, a renewal should be submitted each time the roster of students for the course changes.

 For single-year Research awards, the PI should submit a Renewal request to the XRAC for consideration.
 In most cases, they should submit this request approximately one year after their initial request submission, so that it can be reviewed and awarded to avoid any interruption.
 In general, the appropriate submission period is the one approximately three months prior to the expiration of their allocation.

-A PI may share his/her allocation by establishing accounts under the allocation with any number of collaborators, including graduate or undergraduate students.
-Research collaborators may include colleagues based outside of the U.S. Additional users can be added through the XSEDE User Portal (under the My XSEDE tab).
-Each user must first create their own portal account.
+A PI may share his/her allocation by establishing user accounts under the allocation with any number of collaborators, including graduate or undergraduate students.
+Research collaborators may include colleagues based outside of the U.S. PIs on Education allocations can contact the XSEDE Help Desk for assistance in establishing accounts for large groups of students under their allocated project.

-To request additional resources during an allocation award period, a PI may submit a Supplement Request for resources through XRAS via the XSEDE User Portal.
+During an allocation award period, a PI may request additional resources via a Supplement request.
 Supplement Requests are accepted at any time and are generally considered within two to three weeks of submission.
-However, large requests must be reviewed by the panel along with new and renewal Research requests at the next XRAC meeting.
-Generally, supplemental allocation requests for startup awards are capped at the startup award limits for the particular resource.
-All other supplemental allocation requests have no limit, although SPs may limit supplement awards based on resource availability.
+Generally, Supplement requests for Startup awards are capped at the Startup award limits for the particular resource.
+Research supplement requests have no limit, although SPs may limit supplement awards based on resource availability.

 Note that Extensions apply to all current resource allocations on the same project; PIs cannot extend some allocations and submit overlapping Renewal requests for other resources.

 If a project still has unused allocation units at the end of the extended allocation period, the PI must submit a Renewal request to continue their XSEDE project; the request should explain the reasons for the unused allocation.